mykeels/Extensions/Extensions/Heuristics/Meta/readme.md

 The Selection class contains static tested selection methods that you can pass into meta-heuristic implementations instead of having to create yours again.
 You can use selection methods such as:

 - Roullete Wheel Selection

 This is similar to the russian game with the same name.
 Spin a wheel containing multiple options, when it stops, the chosen option wins.
 The probability for an option to be chosen depends on the angle size of its wheel section.

 - Rank Based Selection

 Here, Solutions are ranked based on their fitness and the best n solutions are selected.

 - Stochastic Universal Sampling Selection

 Umm, check it out on the [Wiki](https://en.wikipedia.org/wiki/Stochastic_universal_sampling) i made a contribution to.

 - Tournament Selection

 Here, a few individuals are selected and made to run a tournament to determine the individuals to be selected.
 Check out its [Wiki](https://en.wikipedia.org/wiki/Tournament_selection).

+## HillClimb<SolutionType>

+Hill Climbing is a mathematical optimization technique which attempts to find a better solution by incrementally chaging a single element of an existing solution.
+It updates the existing solution if and only if the change leads to a better solution, repeating this sequence until no further improvements can be made.

+Check out its wiki [here](https://en.wikipedia.org/wiki/Hill_climbing).

+## Configuration<SolutionType>

+A Metaheuristic configuration object type ...
+Check it out [here](configuration.md)